Modeling and Simulation of Chemo-Elasto-Plastically Coupled Battery Active Particles: Abstract

 \section{Abstract}

 {

 As an anode material for lithium-ion batteries, amorphous silicon offers a significantly higher energy density than the graphite anodes currently used.
 Alloying reactions of lithium and silicon, however, induce large deformation and lead to volume changes up to 300\%.
-We formulate a thermodynamically consistent continuum model for the chemo-elasto-plastic diffusion-deformation based on finite deformations.
-In this paper, a plastic deformation approach with linear isotropic hardening and a viscoplastic deformation ansatz are investigated and compared to allow the evolution of plastic deformations and reduce occurring stresses.
-For both models, a return mapping can be derived to update the equivalent plastic strain for the next time step.
-Using a finite element method and an efficient space and time adaptive solution algorithm a large number of charging cycles can be examined.
-We derive a linearization for the global Newton scheme and compare it to an automatic differentiation technique regarding the numerical performance and physical results.
-Both plastic approaches lead to a stronger heterogeneous concentration distribution and to a change to tensile tangential Cauchy stresses at the particle surface at the end of one charging cycle.
+We formulate a thermodynamically consistent continuum model for the chemo-elasto-plastic diffusion-deformation behavior of amorphous silicon and it's alloy with lithium based on finite deformations.
+In this paper, two plasticity theories, i.e. a rate-independent theory with linear isotropic hardening and a rate-dependent one, are formulated to allow the evolution of plastic deformations and reduce occurring stresses.
+Using modern numerical techniques, such as higher order finite element methods as well as efficient space and time adaptive solution algorithms, the diffusion-deformation behavior resulting from both theories is compared.
+In order to further increase the computational efficiency, an automatic differentiation scheme is used, allowing for a significant speed up in assembling time as compared to an algorithmic linearization for the global finite element Newton scheme.
+Both plastic approaches lead to a more heterogeneous concentration distribution and to a change to tensile tangential Cauchy stresses at the particle surface at the end of one charging cycle.
 Different parameter studies show how an amplification of the plastic deformation is affected.
 Interestingly, an elliptical particle shows only plastic deformation at the smaller half axis.
 With the demonstrated efficiency of the applied methods, results after five charging cycles are also discussed and can provide indications for the performance of lithium-ion batteries in long term use. }

 \keywords{lithium-ion battery, finite deformation, (visco-)plasticity, finite elements, numerical simulation, automatic differentiation}